jorschneider/homepage/content/post/brothers-size-game/index.md

 - A **Set the Driftline** start screen now lets you choose between balanced, guardian, or dreamer loadouts—each reshapes opening stats.
 - The **journey timeline** stretches to six chapters, adding the outlet escape and blue-light pursuit with fresh choices and consequences.
 - **Reactive roadside flashes** join the dream interludes, surfacing between scenes to nudge the meters based on how the run is going.
+- A looping **"Try a Little Tenderness" soundtrack controller** cues the Otis Redding track (or your own upload) so the game always rides with music.
+- A **Dawn Reckoning finale screen** summarizes every scene choice, roadside moment, dream sign, and the final stat state for easy debriefs.
 - Keyboard shortcuts, selectable approaches, and richer log entries make replaying routes faster and clearer.

 ## Design notes